vipul2802/o365hq.com/content/services/Cloud Phone System and PSTN Calling - Initial Setup.md

 +++

-The Cloud Phone System is the Microsoft technology for enabling call control and PBX capabilities in the Office 365 cloud with Microsoft Teams clients.
+The Cloud Phone System is the Microsoft technology for enabling call control and PBX capabilities in the Microsoft 365 cloud with Microsoft Teams clients.
 (Please note that Skype for Business clients, while still supported by Microsoft, are outside of the scope of this service.)
-The Cloud Phone System allows you to replace your existing PBX system with a set of features delivered from Office 365 and tightly integrated into your organization's cloud experience.
+The Cloud Phone System allows you to replace your existing PBX system with a set of features delivered from Microsoft 365 and tightly integrated into your organization's cloud experience.

 With the Phone System, your users can use Skype for Business Online and